SCMcoding/S.M.L-Official-Website/README.md

 Update Log:
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1/12/2021: V01 website is released.
-Contains some bugs
+Contains some bugs (Alpha version)

 1/14/2021: Website V01 is updated into V02.
-Fixed buttons for the contact page / More detail's and frames added to the website
+Fixed buttons for the contact page / More detail's and frames added to the website (Beta)

 1/17/2021: Website V03 is released.
 The website more compatable with mobile devices

 1/19/2021: Video page has been updated.
 All video's well now be displayed in the center of the webpage

 1/30/2021: Website V04: The (Music Status Checker) page has been added to the website.
 It can only be accessed when user is in (my portfolio page.)

+2/20/2021: Website V05: Gallery Added